 Because it is expensive to remove THC, any company that spends the extra money to do so is going to promote its products as being full spectrum products with zero THC.
 If a company does not brag about its products being THC free, then there’s a good chance there’s a small amount of THC in the products.

 In order to provide our customers with the most benefits, the CBD oil used in Joy Organics products is a full spectrum, cannabinoid-rich oil which contains zero THC and is safe for the entire family.
+Shop our online store, or contact us if you have any questions.

 What You’ll Learn in This Article: